51 Cuban Slang Words to Sound Like a Local

 People tend to drop by one’s home unannounced all the time in Cuba, so serving coffee is how you politely ask them to leave.

 I’m going to make coffee.
 I have work to do.

 If you’re concerned that your visitors might be a bit thick and you really want to ensure that they leave, use this variant of the phrase above (“Don’t go (yet), wait for the coffee”).

 39. No me vayas a dichabar

-Dichabar is to betray someone’s confidence by spilling the beans or revealing a secret, so you say this phrase when you want to order someone not to repeat a word of what you’re about to tell them.
+Dichabar is to betray someone’s confidence by spilling the beans or revealing a secret.
+This is for when you want to tell someone not to repeat a word of what you’re about to say.